farshaddavoudi/ExcelWizard/README.md

 # How to Use
 1- Register EasyExcelGenerator Service in your application (API or Blazor) by using the AddEasyExcelServices extension.
 ```
 // Has a `isBlazorApp` argument (default is `false`).
-In case of using in Blazor application, pass the true value to register necessary services.
+In case of using in Blazor application
+// For Blazor, pass the true value to register necessary services.
 // Has an optional argument for ServiceLifeTime.
 The default lifetime is Scoped.
-builder.Services.AddEasyExcelServices();
+builder.Services.AddEasyExcelServices(isBlazorApp: false);
 ```

 2- Inject `IEasyExcelService` into your class and enjoy it!